 This telltale will illuminate green when the electronic speed control is SET.
-For further information, refer to "Electronic Speed Control" in "Understanding The Features Of Your Vehicle."
+For further information, refer to "Electronic Speed Control" in "Understanding The Features Of Your

+Vehicle."

-EVIC Selectable Menu Items
+DID Selectable Menu Items

-Press and release the UP or DOWN arrow buttons until the desired Selectable Menu icon is highlighted in the EVIC.
+Push and release the UP or DOWN arrow buttons until the desired Selectable Menu icon/title is highlighted in the DID.